 If poor airflow doesn’t seem to be the problem, then something else is making your AC freeze.
-If this is what’s occurring, merely thawing it out won’t take care of the problem.
-The evaporator coil will possibly keep freezing unless you take care of the main problem.
-Call an HVAC tech to look for troubles with your air conditioner, which could include:
+If this is what’s occurring, just thawing it out won’t repair the problem.
+The evaporator coil will possibly keep freezing unless you take care of the root problem.
+Call an HVAC tech to look for troubles with your air conditioner, which may include:

-- Refrigerant leak: AC units keep using refrigerant, so it shouldn’t get used up.
-Not enough refrigerant indicates a leak somewhere.
-Only a professional can locate the leak, mend it, and recharge the air conditioning to the appropriate level.
+- Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t get used up.
+Not enough refrigerant signals a leak somewhere.
+Only a professional can locate the leak, repair it, and recharge the air conditioner to the correct level.

-- Grimy evaporator coil: If dust collects on the coil, air can’t flow over it, and it’s liable to freeze.
+- Filthy evaporator coil: If dirt accumulates on the coil, air can’t flow over it, and it’s liable to freeze.

-- Malfunctioning blower: A defective motor or unbalanced fan may prevent airflow over the evaporator coil.
+- Malfunctioning blower: A defective motor or unbalanced fan could prevent airflow over the evaporator coil.

-When your AC freezes up, contact the NATE-certified pros at D.A.
-Bennett Service Experts to take care of the trouble.
+If your AC freezes up, contact the NATE-certified pros at D.A.
+Bennett Service Experts to repair the trouble.
 We have years of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things running again quickly.
-Contact us at 518-205-3324 to get air conditioning repair in Albany with us today.
+Contact us at 518-205-3324 to book air conditioning repair in Albany with us today.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.